HeliosLang/compiler/README.md

 Each branch must evaluate to the same type.

-### Union types (WiP)
+### Union types
-We are planning to implement tagged unions.
-Tagged unions are similar to ADTs in Haskell:
+Plutus-Light supports tagged unions.
+These are useful for datums and redeemers with differing content depending on how the script is used.
+In Haskell tagged unions are called ADTs.
+Tagged unions are declared as follows:
 ```golang
 union Datum {
     Submission{...}, // content of Submission has the same syntax as a regular data-type